-- 1. Appropriately signed: - Resident capable of understanding: signs with one witness. - Resident incompetent: legal documentation of such; guardian and one witness sign patient's rights. - Resident incapable because of illness: Doctor must write statement saying why resident cannot understand; responsible party and two witnesses sign. - Resident mentally retarded: Rights read and if he/she understands, resident signs along with staff member and outside disinterested party.
-If he/she cannot understand, rights explained to and signed by guardian and witness. - 2.
-Copies posted around the facility. - 3.
-Staff members who administer rights must understand them fully. - 4.
+- a.
+Appropriately signed by a; - 1.
+Resident capable of understanding: signs with one (1) witness; - 2.
+Resident incompetent: legal documentation of such; guardian and one (1) witness sign patient's rights; - 3.
+Resident incapable because of illness: Doctor must write statement saying why resident cannot understand; responsible party and two (2) witnesses sign; or - 4.
+Resident with intellectual disabilities: Rights read and if he/she understands, resident signs along with staff member and outside disinterested party.
+If he/she cannot understand, rights explained to and signed by guardian and witness. - b.
+Copies posted around the facility; - c.
+Staff members who administer rights must understand them fully; and - d.
 Facility staff must understand patients' rights and respect them.